2 Samuel 14

 Notes

-Joab's role here is that of a political strategist reading the king's emotional state.
-He does not petition David directly — that might be refused, or might require David to publicly justify a decision he cannot justify on principle (Absalom is still a fugitive who killed his brother).
-Instead, he creates a situation in which David condemns his own position by analogy.
-The method is the same as Nathan's parable in 2 Samuel 12:1-6, and the narrator likely expects the reader to notice.
-But where Nathan was sent by God to expose David's sin, Joab acts on his own perception of what the king wants.
-The parallel illuminates the difference between prophetic confrontation and political manipulation.
+Joab acts here as a political strategist who reads the king's emotional state.
+He does not petition David directly; that might be refused, or it might require David to justify publicly a decision he cannot justify on principle, since Absalom is still a fugitive who killed his brother.
+Instead, Joab creates a situation in which David condemns his own position by analogy.
+The method is the same as Nathan's parable in 2 Samuel 12:1-6, and the narrator likely expects the reader to notice it.
+But Nathan was sent by God to expose David's sin, whereas Joab acts on his own sense of what the king wants.
+The parallel marks the difference between prophetic confrontation and political manipulation.

 Tekoa was a town in the hill country of Judah, about ten miles south of Jerusalem.
 Amos was also from Tekoa (Amos 1:1).
-The woman is described as אִשָּׁה חֲכָמָה — a "wise woman."
+The woman is described as אִשָּׁה חֲכָמָה, a "wise woman."
 This is the same term used of the wise woman of Abel Beth-maacah in 2 Samuel 20:16.
 In both cases, women with this title speak with civic and moral authority.
-The designation is not ironic; the woman of Tekoa genuinely deploys wisdom, even in a role Joab has scripted for her.
+The designation is not ironic; the woman of Tekoa does speak wisely, even within a role Joab has scripted for her.

 The woman's fabricated case (vv.
 5–7) rests on the law of blood vengeance: a kinsman-redeemer (גֹּאֵל) has the legal right and duty to avenge a slain kinsman by killing the killer.
 In ordinary cases, this would be not only permitted but required (see Numbers 35:19-21).
-The woman is asking David to override this legal mechanism for the sake of family continuity — to grant mercy that exceeds strict legal requirement.
-The scenario is contrived to force the same logic onto Absalom's case: if David can grant an exception to blood vengeance for a widow's son, how can he refuse the same mercy to his own?
+The woman asks David to override this legal mechanism for the sake of family continuity, to grant mercy beyond the strict legal requirement.
+The scenario is contrived to press the same logic onto Absalom's case: if David can grant an exception to blood vengeance for a widow's son, how can he refuse similar mercy to his own?

 "Extinguish my one remaining ember" (v.
-7) — the image of a dying ember (גַּחֶלֶת) is vivid: a household line going cold, no warmth left, no future.
-The woman (coached by Joab) is appealing to David's own dynastic consciousness, his understanding of what it means to have one's name preserved on the earth.
-It is a carefully chosen appeal for a king who has just been promised an eternal dynasty (2 Samuel 7:12-16).
+7) uses the image of a dying ember (גַּחֶלֶת) to portray a household line going cold.
+The woman, coached by Joab, appeals to David's dynastic consciousness, to his sense of what it means for a name to be preserved on the earth.
+It is a carefully chosen argument for a king who has been promised an enduring dynasty (2 Samuel 7:12-16).

 David's oaths in verses 10–11 progressively tighten.
-First he offers protection generally; then the woman pushes him to invoke God's name in a formal oath — "as the LORD lives."
-Once he has sworn by YHWH that the son will not be harmed, she can pivot to the application: if you have sworn this for a stranger, what of your own son?
+First he offers protection in general terms; then the woman presses him to invoke God's name in a formal oath: "as the LORD lives."
+Once he has sworn by YHWH that the son will not be harmed, she can turn to the application: if he has sworn this for a stranger, what of his own son?

 The Trap Springs: Application and Unmasking (vv.
 12–20)